maribelvent-coder/riskfixerpro/replit.md

   - **Benefits**: Users can immediately see which specific scenarios have the highest risk and how controls/treatments impact each one
   - **Dynamic Height**: Chart scales based on scenario count (minimum 300px, +60px per scenario) for readability
   - **Compliance Feature**: Hidden compliance checklist report and sidebar menu item (removed from ReportGenerator and AppSidebar)
+  - **Layout Fix**: Removed z-index classes from main content area that were causing content to overlap sidebar

 ### Known Issues
 - **Phase 1 Facility Survey**: Combobox popover interference and progress counter desync issues prevent reliable completion in automated testing